ozshy/hotel/README.md

 # hotel
 R-code for numerical simultions for a paper entitled:
-"Hotelling model when firms are located close to each other"
+"Hotelling model with firms located close to each other"